evelsve/nlp_latex/README.md

 `git clone https://github.com/evelsve/nlp_latex`

-Import the `shmex` folder into a new project in overleaf.
+Import the `exercise` folder into a new project in overleaf.

 Follow the `example.pdf`, recreate the contents in your `submission.tex`